hotwax/oms-documentation/newEraCaps/flows/brokering/README.md

 ## Proposed design

-Have a flow in NiFi that checks order items that have been recently (time based cursor) cancelled and adds an order attribute:
+A flow in NiFi that checks order items that have been recently (time based cursor) canceled from the warehouse and adds an order attribute:

 Key: "ReShipped"

 Value: "Pending"

+Because canceled items are no longer located at the facility they were brokered too, NiFi will use the Order Facility Change history to identify canceled items that were at the warehouse facility before being canceled.
-Then we have a separate NiFi "ReShipped to Warehouse" flow which identifies all orders with this attribute where the value is "pending" and then generates a "ReShipped" feed for the warehouse where all order names have an "_R" appended to them.
-Even though the attribute is at an order level, the feed would only include items currently allocated to the warehouse.

-The flow would also then subsequently update the order attribute value to "<orderName>_R" indicating that the order has been included in a re-shipped feed to the warehouse?
+A separate NiFi "ReShipped to warehouse" flow identifies all orders with this attribute where the value is "pending" and then generates a "ReShipped" feed for the warehouse where all order names have an "_R" appended to them.
+The flow would also then subsequently update the order attribute value to "{orderName}_R" indicating that the order has been included in a re-shipped feed to the warehouse.

+Regenerating the brokering feed for these items also updates the ExternalFulfillmentOrderItem record for them.
+It is yet to be determined if the OMS will add a new status for these items or not.

-If the New Era Caps team wants to manually re-ship this item, they can manually change the value of the attribute to "pending"
+If the New Era team wants to manually re-ship this item, they can manually change the value of the attribute to "pending".